fullstorydev/gosolr/solrman/README.md

   Currenly you must change the code to tune these for your needs.
 - Does NOT support solr collection state format v1.
 See note below.
 - Automatic shard splitting is likely to cause problems prior to Solr 6.1, see note below.
-- Requires an external redis server to store solrman's state.
-TODO: use solr's zookeeper for this purpose.

 ## Supported versions